 Many charities and organisations can make use of these cartridges.
 A quick internet search should show you the way.

 You do not need to remove labels from food and drinks cans, plastic bottles or glass bottles and jars.

 Landfill is the term for the site where your household waste is sent too.
-All waste that is placed in the landfill bin is sent to one of Fifes two landfill sites at Wellwood, by Dunfermline, and Lower Melville Wood, by Ladybank.
+All waste in your landfill bin goes to one of Fife's two landfill sites at Wellwood, by Dunfermline, and Lower Melville Wood, by Ladybank.

-The waste is placed into a hole in the ground and is then covered over with soil.
+The waste goes into a hole in the ground and is then covered over with soil.

 Laser toner cartridges

 Some organisations can recycle these if you place them in the post.
 A quick internet search will highlight some organisations that can do this.